Our next on-site construction exercise

-The latest site activities was a most generous free offer by JD Edser and his team at Hurricane Roofing for an efficient exercise fixing the roofing to our shed.
+As the shed progressed a most generous offer by JD Edser and his team at Hurricane Roofing to fix for free the roofing to our new shed.

 The New garage on site – see the progress